simongravelle/nmrformd/docs/source/tutorials/solvated-polymers.rst

 .. container:: justify

-    The data are located in 'examples/polymer-in-water/gromacs-inputs/'.
+    The datasets are located in 'examples/raw-data/polymer-in-water/N17/'.

     Open a Python script or a Jupyter notebook, and define the path to the data files:

 .. code-block:: python

-	datapath = "gromacs-inputs/"
+	datapath = "../../raw-data/polymer-in-water/N17/"

 .. |repository| raw:: html